json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 `/if`), `https://example.com/even` (at `/then`), and `https://example.com/odd`
 (at `/else`).
 In the bottom left, the even integer instance [42](https://www.scientificamerican.com/article/for-math-fans-a-hitchhikers-guide-to-the-number-42/).
-In the right, a directed graph representation of the relationship between these schema resources and the dynamic scope.
+On the right, a directed graph representation of the relationship between these schema resources and the dynamic scope.

 As usual, the evaluation process starts with the top level schema.
 The dynamic